Katie Britt, U.S. Rep. Mo Brooks in Alabama Senate runoff

 MONTGOMERY, Ala.
-(AP) — Alabama’s Republican primary for U.S. Senate is going to a June runoff between Katie Britt and U.S. Rep. Mo Brooks after neither candidate captured a majority of the vote.
+(AP) — Alabama’s Republican primary for U.S. Senate is going to a June runoff between Katie Britt and U.S. Rep. Mo Brooks, who overcame losing former President Donald Trump’s endorsement to remain a contender for the GOP nomination.

-Trump had initially endorsed Brooks but rescinded that backing in March, citing unhappiness with Brooks’ performance and accusing the conservative congressman of going “woke” for suggesting it was time to move on from Trump’s 2020 election fraud claims.
+In his Tuesday night speech, Brooks called himself the “America first, MAGA candidate” in the race, referencing Trump’s Make America Great Again slogan, and said he has a proven record on issues like border security and opposing abortion.

-Republican Sen. Richard Shelby, one of the Senate’s most senior members, announced last year that he would not seek reelection in 2022, igniting the messy GOP primary at a time when the national Republican Party is trying to chart a direction after Trump’s departure.
+“This Senate runoff is a battle for the soul of the Republican Party.
+It’s a battle to advance the United States of America,” Brooks said

-Outside groups have pumped more than $20 million into the Alabama race to either support or oppose one of the frontrunners.
+Trump had initially endorsed Brooks but rescinded that backing in March, citing unhappiness with Brooks’ performance and accusing the conservative congressman of going “woke” for suggesting it was time to move on from Trump’s false claims of 2020 election fraud.

 “It’s time to let the young people take over.
 Let’s see what she can do.
 I think she’s smart.
 She’s level-headed.
 She has a good background.
 She’s got good experience,” Graham said.